Henrico County, Virginia: Former towns

 Prior to 1870, the Town and later City of Richmond was located within Henrico County.
-Under a new Virginia state constitution in 1870, and as further clarified by rewritten one in 1902, Richmond became an independent city.
+Under a new Virginia state constitution in 1870, and as further clarified by the rewritten one in 1902, Richmond became an independent city.

 At the end of the 19th century and in the early 20th century, several small incorporated towns were chartered by Acts of Assembly, primarily in areas of the county near to, but outside of, the city limits.
-As listed by the Secretary of the Commonwealth, these included:
+As listed by the secretary of the Commonwealth, these included: